Prerequisites and the Process

 CEPD 4101 Educational Psychology

-**If you need to register for one or more of these courses, please contact Dr. Angela Insenga, coordinator of English Education, at 678-839-4864.
-Students must fill out all required forms before registration restrictions will be removed.
+**If you need to register for one or more of these courses, please contact Dr. Angela Insenga, Coordinator of English Education, at 678-839-4864.
+Students must fill out all required forms and be accepted to the program before registration restrictions will be removed.

 D. Advising and Program Information:

 --All advising for Bachelor’s students in English Education occurs in the English Department.
-Students should contact their assigned English advisor to discuss their course of study two to three weeks before Early Registration each semester.
+English Education students must contact and then meet with their assigned English advisor to discuss their course of study two to three weeks before Early Registration each semester.
+Such a meeting ensures that each English Education major stays on track.

 --English advisors are assigned by Jonette Larrew: 678-839-6512 or email@example.com

---For any ENGL ED program questions, please contact Dr. Angela Insenga, Coordinator of English Education: 678-839-4864 or firstname.lastname@example.org
+--For any ENGL ED program questions, please feel free to contact Dr. Angela Insenga, Coordinator of English Education: 678-839-4864 or firstname.lastname@example.org